NickSpringall/workbook/workbook.md

+## Q7 - Explain control flow, using an example from the JavaScript programming language

 ## Q8 - Explain type coercion, using examples from the JavaScript programming language

 Java Script is a dynamically typed language, this means that while they can be, data types do not need to be explicitly defined when declaring a variable.
 If no data type is explicitly defined, JavaScript will automatically define it for you.
 In much the same way, JavaScript can also change a variable's type automatically when needed to perform a task in the program.